 11. REMEDIES.
-At any time on or after an Event of Default, Lessor may in its sole discretion, with or without canceling or terminating this Lease, exercise one or more of the following remedies: (a) on written notice to Lessee, cancel or terminate this Lease; (b) declare immediately due and payable and recover from Lessee the sum of all rent all Lease terms shall apply, including without limitation all Lessee's rent, insurance and and other amounts then due in the current fiscal year; (c) enforce performance of, and/or recover damages for the breach of, Lessee's covenants; (d) repossess the Equipment wherever located, without notice or legal process; (e) exercise any other right or remedy available by law or agreement.
+At any time on or after an Event of Default, Lessor may in its sole discretion, with or without canceling or terminating this Lease, exercise one or more of the following remedies: (a) on written notice to Lessee, cancel or terminate this Lease; (b) declare immediately due and payable and recover from Lessee the sum of all rent and other amounts then due in the current fiscal year; (c) enforce performance of, and/or recover damages for the breach of, Lessee's covenants; (d) repossess the Equipment wherever located, without notice or legal process; (e) exercise any other right or remedy available by law or agreement.
 Upon repossession, Lessor may retain the Equipment in full satisfaction of Lessee's obligations or may use reasonable efforts to sell or lease the Equipment in a manner and on terms as deemed appropriate by Lessor.
-Lessor will be entitled to any surplus and Lessee will be liable for any deficiency.
 Lessor may recover legal fees and other expenses incurred due to an Event of Default or the exercise of any remedy hereunder, including costs of repossession, repair, storage, transportation and disposition of the Equipment.
 No remedy shall be exclusive, and each shall be cumulative to the extent necessary for Lessor to recover amounts for which Lessee is liable hereunder.

-ASSIGNMENT.
+12. ASSIGNMENT.
 Without Lessor's prior written consent, Lessee will not sell, assign, transfer (via merger, division, or otherwise), sublet, pledge or otherwise encumber or permit a lien arising through Lessee to exist against any interest in this Lease or the Equipment.
 Lessor may assign its interest in this Lease and sell or grant a security interest in all or any part of the Equipment without notice to or consent of Lessee.
-Lessee agrees not to assert against any assignee of Lessor any claim or defense Lessee may have against Lessor.
+Lessee agrees not to assert against any assignee of Lessor any claim or defense Lessor.